 Cloud storage comes in two flavors:

 - Event recording saves short video clips based on a camera's motion detection.
 These clips usually aren't much longer than a few minutes.
 This is the most common type of cloud storage because it uses less internet bandwidth and helps battery-powered cameras go longer without recharging.
-Arlo, Ring, and Wyze are great options for event-based cloud storage.
+Arlo cameras, the Ring Stick Up Cam, and Wyze cameras are great options for event-based cloud storage.

 - Continuous recording saves everything a security camera sees.
 This is ideal for capturing events lasting longer than a few minutes but requires a wired power source and copious amounts of internet bandwidth.
 Cameras with continuous recording usually use event recording to help you spot activities of interest without sitting through days of surveillance footage.
 Arlo and Google Nest offer some of the best continuous video recording plans.